nemutas/r3f-vite-test/README.md

 })
 ```

-If you want to manage something like `public/images/hoge.jpg`, The code to retrieve the path is as follows
+If you want to manage something like `public/images/hoge.jpg`, The code to retrieve the path is as follows.
 ```.ts
 const path = (name: string) => `${import.meta.env.BASE_URL}images/${name}.jpg`
 ```